 The engine oil dipstick handle is a yellow loop.
-See Engine Compartment Overview on page 5-14 for the location of the engine oil dipstick.
+See Engine Compartment Overview on page 6-14 for the location of the engine oil dipstick.

-- 1. Turn off the engine and give the oil a few minutes to drain back into the oil pan.
-If this is not done, the oil dipstick might not show the actual level. - 2.
-Pull out the dipstick and clean it with a lint-free paper towel or a cloth, then push it back in all the way. - 3.
-Remove the dipstick again, keeping the tip down and read the level on the cross-hatched area.
+- Turn off the engine and give the oil a few minutes to drain back into the oil pan.
+If this is not done, the oil dipstick might not show the actual level. - Pull out the dipstick and clean it with a lint-free paper towel or a cloth, then push it back in all the way. - Remove the dipstick again, keeping the tip down and read the level on the cross-hatched area.
 Oil levels that fall in the cross-hatched area are normal. - 4.
 Push the dipstick back in all the way.

-When to Add Engine Oil (Except ZO6 and ZR1)
+When to Add Engine Oil (Except ZO6, ZR1, and Grand Sport)

-If the oil is below the cross-hatched area at the tip of the dipstick, add at least one quart/liter of the recommended oil.
+If the oil is below the cross-hatched area at the tip of the dipstick, add at least one liter/quart of the recommended oil.
 This section explains what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications on page 5-110.
+For engine oil crankcase capacity, see Capacities and Specifications on page 6-112.

-See Racing or Other Competitive Driving on page 4-14 for additional information on engine oil.
+See Racing or Other Competitive Driving on page 5-19 for additional information on engine oil.